-H7: A Dialogue With the Department of Veteran Affairs (VA)

-This session will be led by representatives from the VA.
+H7: A Dialogue With the Department of Veteran Affairs (VA) Track(s): A Dialogue With the Feds This session will be led by representatives from the VA.
 Attendees are encouraged to come with questions of interest to all.
+Learning Objectives: